RileCraft/is-minus-one/readme.md

 # isMinusOne
-> Checks whethwr the provided value is equal to -1 or not.
+> Checks whether the provided value is equal to -1 or not.

 # Usage
 ```js